GhostActive/pymp-my-coding-skills/README.md

+> **Disclaimer**: The publishers and books mentioned in the repository are personal recommendations that don't bring any provision.

 # Pymp My Coding Skills

 *Pymp My Coding Skills* is a collection of tips, tricks and references to improve Python programming skills.
 In order to understand and properly apply the topics, basic knowledge about Python is required.
 If you are a beginner have a look at [*Mastering Python: A Quick Guide*](https://github.com/GhostActive/PympMyCodingSkills/blob/main/mastering-python.md).